 About JAMA Network Open: JAMA Network Open is an online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Stacie Vilendrer, M.D., M.B.A., M.S.H.P., of the Stanford University School of Medicine, in Palo Alto, California is the corresponding author.
+Authors: Gregg C. Fonarow, M.D., of the University of California, Los Angeles, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.